-- EN 501: Graduate Research and Documentation (3) - EN 680: Seminar in Contemporary Critical Theory (3)

-Electives (18 credit hours from the following, of which 9 credits hours may be taken at the 500-level) .....18

-- EN 550: Literary Forms (3)

-- EN 560: Literatures in English (3)

-- EN 561: Pacific Women Writers (3)

-- EN 570: Literatures in Translation (3)

-- EN 573: Modern Japanese Novel in Translation (3)

-- EN 580: Literary Theory (3)

-- EN 611: Seminar in Composition and Rhetoric

-- EN 620: Graduate Writing Seminar\

-- EN 630: Seminar in English Literature

-- EN 640: Seminar in American Literature

-- EN 650: Teaching College Composition with Practicum

-- EN 660: Seminar in Literatures in English\

-- EN 670: Seminar in World Literatures in Translation

-- EN 675: Seminar in Postcolonial Literatures

-- EN 691: Graduate Seminar \

-- EN 699 Independent Reading (3)
+Required Courses6 EN 501: Graduate Research and Documentation (3) EN 680: Seminar in Contemporary Critical Theory (3) Electives (18 credit hours from the following, of which 9 credits hours may be taken at the 500-level)18 EN 550: Literary Forms (3) EN 560: Literatures in English (3) EN 561: Pacific Women Writers (3) EN 570: Literatures in Translation (3) EN 573: Modern Japanese Novel in Translation (3) EN 580: Literary Theory (3) EN 611: Seminar in Composition and Rhetoric EN 620: Graduate Writing Seminar EN 630: Seminar in English Literature EN 640: Seminar in American Literature EN 650: Teaching College Composition with Practicum EN 660: Seminar in Literatures in English EN 670: Seminar in World Literatures in Translation EN 675: Seminar in Postcolonial Literatures EN 691: Graduate Seminar EN 699 Independent Reading (3) Among the choices for electives are the following graduate courses: Thirding the endices for electives are the following graduate coarses.
+Thesis6 EN 695: Thesis (6 for traditional; 6 for creative) TOTAL 30 credit hours

-Among the choices for electives are the following graduate courses: Thesis 6 EN 695: Thesis (6 for traditional; 6 for creative) TOTAL 30 credit hours = These courses may be taken more than once for credit provide d that the topics are substantially different.
+^{} = These courses may be taken more than once for credit provided that the topics are substantially different.